-The long and healthy life dimension is measured by the life expectancy at birth.
+The long and healthy life dimension is measured by life expectancy at birth.
 The life expectancy at birth is a statistical measure that an average individual is expected to live based on certain demographic factors such as the year of birth and current age.

 This is a second dimension in the HDI.
 The indicators of education are the expected years of schooling and the mean years of schooling.
 According to the UN, the average maximum years of schooling is 18 years, while the mean maximum years of schooling is 15 years.

 3. Standard of living